cfal/emit.js/README.md

 # emitjs

-An event emitter replacement, can be plugged in anywhere a node-like EventEmitter or flux-like Dispatcher is required
+An event emitter replacement with no dependencies.
+Can be plugged in anywhere a node-like EventEmitter or flux-like Dispatcher is required.

 ## Usage